jrladd/jrladd.github.io/projects.md

 [Phrase Search](https://earlyprint.org/lab/tool_phrase_search.html).

 Also for *EarlyPrint*, a prototype search interface based on Corpus Query Language that finds near matches for phrases.
-This tool is meant to facilitate the study of text reuse in the *EarlyPrint*.
+This tool is meant to facilitate the study of text reuse in the *EarlyPrint* corpus.

 ![](/images/phrase.png)